 Museum Quality Fossil Elosuchus Crocodiles

-We have recently listed some amazing crocodile fossils among which is a highly important Elosuchus jaw element.
+THE FOSSIL STORE™ has recently seen some amazing crocodile specimens.
+Among these are the highly important Elosuchus jaw element.
 This consists of 24 teeth in a three dimensional Elosuchus imperator Crocodile Jaw discovered in the Cretaceous layers of Morocco.

 Province of Errachidia, North Africa.
 The jaw is a jewel of scientific information, as the lower jaw section is not crushed and has not suffered any distortion in the fossil bedding plane.
 The form is as it was laid down over 100 million years ago.